cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 * Generate reporting/images to communicate those characteristics to other people
 * Mine the data for likely incorrect or interesting data points that break with the characteristics found above.

-Example Analysis
-===

-I think it would be useful to start to fill in the gap of worked examples analyzing data with Hadoop.
-I'm targeting some recently opened data from the Center of Medicare and Medicaid detailing the financial relationships between physicians, hospitals, etc and medical manufacturers.

-I'm using, primarily, Spark's Python bindings with data on Hadoop to do the analysis.
+Over the course of the next few blog posts, I will take some recently opened data from the Center of Medicare and Medicaid detailing the financial relationships between physicians, hospitals, etc and medical manufacturers and use Spark's Python bindings to look at the data, its shape, its outliers and look for data that may be amiss.

 The indidual phases have been split into 4 parts:

 * [Data Overview and Preprocessing](pyspark-openpayments-analysis-part-2.html)
 * [Basic Structural Analysis](pyspark-openpayments-analysis-part-3.html)